dblanm/dblanm.github.io/docs/about/index.md

 which is one of the projects I worked on.

 After my time in industry and working close to research, I decided to step up and move to Academia.
-I started at Aalto University as a Research Assistant (2019) to continue as a PhD Candidate.
-My PhD is funded by the AI Spider Silk Threading (ASSET) project.
-The project goal is to mimic the natural spider pultrusion process via robotic micro-manipulation and reinforcement learning.

 On my free time, aside of electronic and ML projects, I really enjoy bouldering.
-I started bouldering on 2019 and I'm currently targeting a 6-C.
+I started bouldering on 2019 and doing lead climbing on 2022.

 Here a photo of one of my 6-A successes :)
 {% include image.html url="../assets/images/bouldering.jpeg" description="" width="300px" align="center" %}